sjorsvanheuveln/beepr/README.md

-`beepr2`: Easily Play Notification Sounds in R
+`beepr2`: Even more Notification Sounds in R
 ========================================================

-`beepr2` is an R package that contains one function, `beep()`, with one purpose: To make it easy to play notification sounds on whatever platform you are on.
+`beepr2` is an R package that contains one function, `beep()`, with one purpose: To make it easy to play notification sounds when running your R script.
 It is intended to be useful, for example, if you are running a long analysis in the background and want to know when it is ready.

 `beepr2` is a forked version of the original from <a href="/rasmusab/beepr">rasmusab/beepr</a> and all respects and kudos go out to him for making the original from which I have used the vast majority.
 The goal of beepr2 is to expand the library with more sounds, so you can even have a better time in R. Cheers

+By: Sjors van Heuveln

 Installation in R